MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/remote-update.md

 Only software versions that have been tested by Microsoft are available for automatic or manual updates using Teams admin center.
 Software versions tested by Microsoft are labeled **Verified by Microsoft**.

-Additionally, earlier versions of the software may also be made available and will be labeled as **Microsoft Preview**.
-Devices can be manually updated to Microsoft Preview versions that are released, and those devices running on these versions will also be eligible for receiving automatic updates in future.
+Additionally, earlier versions of the software may also be made available and are labeled as **Microsoft Preview**.
+Devices can be manually updated to Microsoft Preview versions that are released, and those devices running on these versions are also eligible for receiving automatic updates in future.

 Firmware versions that haven't been tested by Microsoft are labeled **Unknown version**.
 Devices running an unknown firmware version can't be automatically updated.
 These devices can only be  updated manually.